riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

     var winner: String!
 ```

-Next we'll add the refernce for our text label that shows the game outcome.
+Next we'll add the reference for our text label that shows the game outcome.
 This will allows us to change its text to the appropriate result from the `winner` property.

 ``` swift
 @IBOutlet weak var winnerLabel: UILabel!